Books, Bikes, Islands

 Bikes

 Years ago Anne and I planned to marry.
 She went to the UK in order to buy a wedding dress.
-Little interested in wedding dresses, she returned having bought a new bicycle, (a Molton folding Bike, which we still own).
+Little interested in dresses, she returned having bought a new bicycle, (a Molton folding Bike, which we still own).

 I am actively involved in the interest group, Cycle4Jersey, raising awareness of the benefits of cycling; pressuring local politicians and administrators to adopt sustainable transport, encouraging the use of bikes and buses, and cutting Jersey’s over-dependence on the motor vehicle, unnecessary and inappropriate in our beautiful Island.